Hafidh al-Droubi: Life and career

-Although he was a prolific painter, he is mainly remembered for his contribution to art education; professionalising the art industry and developing a coherent pedagogy for the teaching of art in the early to mid-20th century.
+Although he was a prolific painter, he is mainly remembered for his contribution to art education: professionalizing the art industry and developing a coherent pedagogy for the teaching of art in the early to mid-20th century.

 Work

-He was a highly experimental painter, at different times in his career he followed Impressionism, Cubism, Surrealism and Futurism, but is arguably best known for using the Cubist works used to depict local themes.
+Al-Droubi was a highly experimental painter; at different times in his career he followed Impressionism, Cubism, Surrealism and Futurism, however, is arguably best known for using Cubist works to depict local themes.